Jakob-gitcoder/ML_algorithmic_development_mental_disease_prediction/README.md

 ### Project solution
 The general overview of the project solution can be seen on the figure below:
 ![Project_overview](./assets/Project_overview.jpg)
+The project flow is divided into three stages, Data preparation, Model development and Final model evaluation and XAI.
+For context, the model development phases is divided into two branches.
+The branches represent a parallel development of models on two different datasets.
+This is due to certain circumstances in relation to this specific project and the processes applied are identical for each branch.
+If you only have one dataset then just apply the steps highlighted for one branch.

 ## How to run this project / Requirements